All know the way. Few actually walk it.

 1. 🎯Set Crystal-Clear, Achievable Goals (SMARTer)

-Vague intentions like “get fit” or “be more productive” rarely lead to action.
+Vague intentions, such as "get fit" or "be more productive," rarely lead to action.
 Make goals concrete using the SMARTer framework:

 - Specific: Exactly what do you want to achieve?
 (Not "get fit," but "Walk briskly for 20 minutes").